 Cavities develop more often in the back teeth, according to the Mayo Clinic.
 These teeth have grooves and openings that can trap food particles.
 Also, these teeth are sometimes harder to reach when brushing and flossing.

 Tell your doctor about uncomfortable symptoms like tooth sensitivity or pain.
 Your dentist can identify tooth decay after an oral exam.
+The Healthline FindCare tool can provide options in your area if you don’t already have a dentist.
 However, some cavities aren’t visible from an oral exam.
 So your dentist may use a dental X-ray to look for decay.

 Treatment options depend on severity.
 There are several ways to treat a cavity.